Scarecrow (2013 film)

-Scarecrow is a 2013 Syfy Pictures original horror film directed by Sheldon Wilson.
-Wilson also directed two other Syfy original films: Carny (2009) and Mothman (2010).
-The film premiered on Syfy October 19, 2013 and the DVD was released on February 25, 2014.
+Scarecrow is a 2013 television horror film and the twenty-sixth film in the Maneater film series directed by Sheldon Wilson and starring Lacey Chabert, Robin Dunne, and Nicole Muñoz.
+A Syfy original film, it premiered on Syfy on October 19, 2013, and was released on DVD on February 25, 2014.

 Plot

 Two teens, Chad and his girlfriend Marcy, go to a cornfield to scare their friends Tyler and Nikki for posting pictures of them online.
 They enter an old barn where they fall through the floor.
 Marcy injures her thigh and Chad tries to help her.
 Mysteriously, her blood soaks up below her and something moving startles her.
 A monstrous hand grabs Chad's head from behind, killing him as a terrified Marcy screams.

 High school teacher Aaron Harris later takes six students: Calvin, Daevon, Nikki, Tyler, Maria and Beth to an abandoned cornfield to collect the scarecrow for the 100th Scarecrow festival.
 Nikki and Tyler tell the rest that the place has a legend that resulted from the deaths of 30 people who used to live there.
 Tyler starts the local chant, "It never sleeps, it never dies, it can't be stopped, hear their cries.
 The Scarecrow lives to kill us all.
 Keep it buried in the fall..."
 When they arrive, Aaron sees his ex-girlfriend Kristen Miller and gets out of the bus to talk to her.
 As they talk, Nikki takes the keys left in the ignition lock of the bus and retrieves her mobile phone that Aaron took away earlier.

 Meanwhile, Kristen tells Aaron that she invited Eddie, Aaron's former best friend who previously dated Kristen, to help with the scarecrow.
 Eddie arrives and tries to leave after seeing Aaron, but can't restart his truck.
 In the meantime, the students head to the scarecrow.
-As Aaron, Kristen, and Eddie meet up with the them, Calvin is tied to the scarecrow by Nikki and Tyler who are now missing.
+As Aaron, Kristen, and Eddie meet up with them, Calvin is tied to the scarecrow by Nikki and Tyler who are now missing.
 Kristen, Eddie and Daevon begin to untie Calvin when Beth is grabbed by an unknown force and dragged into the cornfield.
 Aaron tells Maria, Calvin and Daevon to stay where they are as he, Kristen, and Eddie goes to save Beth.